noa10/mataresit/README.md

 # Automated Receipt Processing Application

-A web-based application for automating receipt data extraction using OCR technology with Amazon Textract and integrating with Zoho for expense tracking.
+A web-based application for automating receipt data extraction using OCR technology with Amazon Textract.

 ## Table of Contents